Composite Decking VS Wood Decks

 By Lawrence Winterburn

-Composite decking, at least the composite products that people were complaining to me about for the past 15 or so years is dead.
+When it comes to Composite decking VS Wood Decks, great things are happening.
+Composite decking products are getting better, weaker products are being culled.
+New Things Are Happening in the Composite Industry.
+Composite decking, at least the first generation composite products that people were complaining to me about for the past 15 or so years is dead.
 Nobody buys the old porous, mold creating composites anymore.
 Why???
-Advancements have been made to make man made decking last far longer, look much better, (Much more like wood), and some are even offering a warranty that matches their claims.
+Advancements have been made to make man-made decking last far longer, look much better, (Much more like wood), and some are even offering a warranty that matches their claims.
 In the photo above, try to guess which ones are wood, and which are composite.
 Read on until the end of this update to find out.

-There are 4 types of Man Made Decking with very different expectations:
+4 types of Composite Decking with very different expectations:

-All the big companies, Trex, Azek, Timber Tech and Fiberon, and Wolf, (I am sure I missed a few) now produce decking with a hard plastic shell bonded to the composite board.
-This makes the wear surface less prone to staining from barbecue messes, food and wine spills and does away with the tanning butter risk.
-It prevents mold growth being visible, (it may still happen–but not visibly).
-It is also producible at a price point similar to the old products.
+All the big companies, Trex, Azek, Timber Tech, and Fiberon, and Wolf, (I am sure I missed a few) now produce decking with a hard plastic shell bonded to the composite board.
+This makes the wear surface less prone to staining from barbecue messes, food, and wine spills and does away with the tanning butter risk.
+The hard durable shell prevents mold growth visibility.
+It may still happen–but not its not visible.
+These products are also producible at a price point similar to the old products.
 Some companies use Rice husk fiber to eliminate the risk of mold altogether.
-These new capped composite products are still heavy, prone to a bit of noticeable sag between joists long term, but all in all they age much more gracefully than the first generation material.
+These new capped composite products are still heavy, prone to a bit of noticeable sag between joists long term, but all in all, they age much more gracefully than the first generation material.

 Azek and Wolf are the primary manufacturers of Clad PVC Decking.
-Each are much better than the old school composite.
-No worry of mold, they are color fast, (minimal fading to be expected), they look like wood, are lighter weight and don’t tend to sag between joists long term.
+Each is much better than the old school composite.
+No worry of mold, they are colorfast, (minimal fading to be expected), they look like wood, are lighter weight and don’t tend to sag between joists long term.
 I like both.
 I like one more than the other because of their warranty…

 Rigid PVC that accepts a finish